BdR76/CSVLint/readme.md

 Validating
 ----------
-When you press "Validate data", the input data will be checked for technical errors, based on the metadata in the textbox on the left.
+The plug-in can be used as a CSV validator, press "Validate data" to check the input data for technical errors, based on the metadata in the textbox on the left.
 The line numbers of any errors will be logged in the textbox on the right.
 It will check the input data for the following errors:

 * Values that are too long, example value "abcde" when column is "Width 4"
 * Non-numeric values in numeric columns, example value "n/a" when column datatype is Integer